Thursday, November 27, 2025

 Love Enemies

-Not all enemies are the same in that not all enemies are a threat in the same way.
 Some enemies are only those who disagree with what you believe, or they just don't like you for some reason.
 You can have enemies in your own family due to differing beliefs.
 Jesus said, “Do not think that I came to bring peace on earth.
 I did not come to bring peace but a sword. ... a man's enemies will be those of his own household,“ Matthew 10:34-36.
 You would not treat such enemies the same as you would someone who sought to do bodily harm to someone in your family.
 There may be circumstances where you have to do bodily harm to someone else.
 In times of war, you may have to kill the enemy, though in different circumstances, you could respond in a less lethal way, and maybe, even show compassion.
-It depends on the circumstances and the kind of enemy involved.
+It depends on the circumstances.

-The “kind” of enemy is an issue.
 There are times when the enemy has to be dealt with in a just, legal way.
 And in some cases, the enemy is of such a disposition that they reap the judgment of God.
-This is the case several times in the Old Testament in which God destroys a people because they have reached a certain degree of evil or injustice.
+This was the case several times in the Old Testament in which God destroys a people because they have reached a certain degree of evil or injustice.
 Israel was not to go into Canaan until the people's sins have a reach a full point: “...in the fourth generation they [Israel] shall return here, for the iniquity of the Amorites is not yet complete," Genesis 15:16.
 The Amorites, being the people of Canaan, were Divinely appointed to destruction, and God would use Israel to carry out that judgment.
 God uses nations to judge other nations.
-Though God could do it directly through natural disasters, as in the days of Noah or the cities of the plain (Sodom, etc.), he could do it with nations against nations.
-One does not have to explain the killing away as myth or some accommodation by God of evil cultures.
+Though God could do it directly through other means, as in the days of Noah or the cities of the plain (Sodom, etc.), he also did it with nations against nations.

-In the event of war, involving nations, one is not able to love his enemy, for he may have to kill him lest the enemy kills his countrymen and possesses his country.
-And some enemies have reach a point of opposition to God that makes them hardened to the point of no return.
-These types of enemies are the ones who are God's enemies and are “the vessels of wrath prepared for destruction,” Romans 9:22.
-Though there are circumstances where an individual can show acts of love to their enemy, there comes a point where the enemies of God become objects of His vengeance and wrath.
+In the event of war, involving nations, one is not able to love his enemy, for he may have to kill him, lest the enemy kills his countrymen and possesses his country.
+And some enemies have reached a point of opposition to God that makes them objects of God's wrath.
+These types of enemies are the ones who are “the vessels of wrath prepared for destruction,” Romans 9:22.
+Though there are circumstances where an individual can show acts of mercy to their enemy (see the account in 2 Kings 6.8-23 concerning the Syrian army and the prophet Elisha), there comes a point where the enemies of God become objects of His vengeance and wrath.
 We can see this in the book of Revelation with the Christian martyrs: "How long, O Lord, holy and true, until You judge and avenge our blood on those who dwell on the earth?"
 Revelation 6:10.
-Prayers in the Psalms that are harsh against the enemy, praying for their destruction, could be understood in this light, that they are enemies of God, and they shall not prosper against the people of God.
+Prayers in the Psalms that are harsh against the enemy, praying for their destruction, could be understood in this light, that they are enemies of God, and they shall not prosper against the people of God (unless there is a Divine reason for them to).
 Depending on the circumstances, one could show grace to their enemy, or they could seek their destruction.

 No comments: